-

 10 Body

-Aged sheng puer from the reputable tea factory "Liu Da Cha Shan" (Six Great Tea Mountains) from the old trees of Mount Yibang, the northernmost mountain among the ancient great tea mountains.
+Aged sheng pu-erh from the reputable tea factory "Liu Da Cha Shan" (Six Great Tea Mountains) from the old trees of Mount Yiban, the northernmost mountain among the ancient great tea mountains.

-In dry form, the aroma is powerful, juicy, tobacco-spicy, slightly smoky.
-Reminds of bookshelves, tobacco leaves, and there are also sweet notes of ripe dried apricots and dried fruits.
+When dry, the aroma is powerful, juicy, tobacco-spicy, and slightly smoky.
+It's reminiscent of bookshelves and tobacco leaves, with sweet notes of ripe apricots and dried fruit.

 After washing, it intensifies, adding multifaceted shades of summer ripe herbs, fruity notes, and oriental spices.